The Cost of Becoming a Real Estate Agent in Utah

 For many, the opportunity of a career in real estate is very exciting.
 High value transactions, the chance to help people find their dream home, it can be a very rewarding and a very lucrative career.
 However, the cost of entry can be a little high.
-So let's look at what is required to get started as a real estate agent.
+So let's look at how to become a real estate agent in Utah.

 The Utah Division of Real Estate requires all applicants complete a 120 hour course that covers the principles and practices of real estate.
 You can take that course live, or online, or a combination of both.
 In Utah, the cost of the Real Estate Prelicense course is anywhere between $400 and $600.
 A higher price doesn't always indicate a better product, so read the details before you choose a school.